fluxninja/aperture/docs/content/reference/configuration/spec.md

   recovering.
 - Once this value is reached, the scheduler enters the pass-through mode, allowing requests to bypass the scheduler and be sent directly to the service.
-- Any future overload state is detected by the control policy, and the load multiplier increment cycle is restarted.
+- The pass-through mode gets disabled if the system enters the overload state again.

 </dd>
 </dl>